ni/nimi-python/docs/niscope/functions.rst

         acquisition finishes with fewer points than requested, some devices return partial data if the acquisition finished, was aborted, or a timeout of 0 was used.
-If it fails to complete within the timeout period, the function returns an error.
+If it fails to complete within the timeout period, the function throws an exception.